 Senior unsecured notes.
-On January 20, 2011, Laredo Petroleum, Inc. completed an offering of \$350 million 91/2% senior unsecured notes due 2019.
-Our senior unsecured notes will mature on February 15, 2019 and bear an interest rate of 91/2% per annum, payable semi-annually, in cash in arrears on February 15 and August 15 of each year, commencing August 15, 2011.
+On January 20, 2011, Laredo Petroleum, Inc. completed an offering of \$350 million $9^{1}/2\%$ senior unsecured notes due 2019.
+Our senior unsecured notes will mature on February 15, 2019 and bear an interest rate of $9^{1}/2\%$ per annum, payable semi-annually, in cash in arrears on February 15 and August 15 of each year, commencing August 15, 2011.
 Our senior unsecured notes are fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by Laredo Petroleum, LLC and its subsidiaries (other than Laredo Petroleum, Inc. and Laredo Petroleum Holdings, Inc.) (collectively, the "guarantors").
 The net proceeds from our senior unsecured notes were used (i) to repay and retire \$100 million outstanding under our prior term loan facility, (ii) to pay in full approximately \$177.5 million outstanding under our senior secured credit facility and (iii) for general working capital purposes.
 Our senior unsecured notes were issued under and are governed by an indenture dated January 20, 2011, among Laredo Petroleum, Inc., Wells Fargo Bank, National Association, as trustee, and the guarantors.
-The indenture contains customary terms, events of default and covenants relating to, among other things, the incurrence of debt, the payment of dividends or similar restricted payments, undertaking transactions with Laredo Petroleum, Inc.'s unrestricted affiliates and limitations on asset sales.
+The indenture contains customary terms, events of default and covenants relating to, among other things, the incurrence of debt, the payment of dividends or similar restricted payments, entering into transactions with Laredo Petroleum, LLC's affiliates (other than Laredo Petroleum, Inc. and Laredo Petroleum LLC's restricted subsidiaries) and limitations on asset sales.
 Indebtedness under our senior unsecured notes may be accelerated in certain circumstances upon an event of default as set forth in the indenture.